slott56/slott56.github.io/Pelican/content/blog/2007/12/2007_12_17-building_skills_in_python.rst

-1.  :strong:`Building Skills in Programming`.
+1.  **Building Skills in Programming**.
 This is for n00bs, and covers very basic topics.
 This is an introduction to computers and programming; it leverages Python to help someone get their hands dirty making computers do stuff.

-2.  :strong:`Building Skills in Python`.
+2.  **Building Skills in Python**.
 If you've got a language or two under your belt, this will help you learn Python.
 It covers every language feature, most of the built-in classes and some of the library.
 It's 385 pages: it covers a lot of ground.
 It's packed full of exercises and examples.

-3.  :strong:`Building Skills in OO Design`.
+3.  **Building Skills in OO Design**.
 This has both Python and Java examples, and moves from language skills to more serious design skills.
 This is somewhat more ambitious because it directs the reader through construction of a fairly sophisticated application program, and covers debugging, testing and rework issues.